MichaelWakahe/DevOps/GenericVirtualMachine/provisioning/roles/aws-cli/README.md

 AWS CLI role
 ============

-A simple role to configure your instance for a set of users to use aws cli [ could do somthing simlar with IAM roles of course ...]
+A simple role to configure your instance for a set of users to use aws cli.

 Requirements
 ------------